vdemichev/DiaNN/README.md

 The **Interpret** tab provides statistical analysis and interactive visualisation tools.
 It covers differential testing, principal component and factor analysis, pathway enrichment, and protein-level inspection including sequence coverage and regulation of individual precursors.

 The analysis results are exportable as both text tables and vector/raster graphics.
-DIA-NN automatically generates a description of all Methods used to produce the analysis.
-For advanced applications, the user is provided with a JavaScript sandbox with code to reproduce or modify the analysis.
+For built-in analyses, DIA-NN automatically generates a description of the Methods used to produce the result.
+For advanced applications, the user is provided with a JavaScript sandbox with generated code that can be inspected or modified.

 The tab is divided into a **sidebar** (configuration controls) and a **main area** (results, interactive plots, tables, and methods text).